Skip to main content

 Use one guardrail.
 If your team cannot distinguish likely issuer-side declines from integration or platform-validation failures, pause rollout and fix observability first.
 You need refusal reasons, provider event IDs, and internal order or invoice IDs in one place before you scale.

-Need the full breakdown?
-Read How MoR Platforms Split Payments Between Platform and Contractor.
+For a detailed look at how MoR platforms split payments between the platform and contractor, read How MoR Platforms Split Payments Between Platform and Contractor.

 Before launch, require a written decision packet that fixes ownership and escalation.
 If ownership is still verbal, the model is not launch-ready.
 Your minimum packet should include: